Key Takeaways

 You should NOT build with open-source if:

-- You're a business trying to automate internal ops (AP, expense processing, contracts)
+- You're a manufacturer trying to automate procurement (AP, vendor management, contracts)

-- You want to ship fast (open-source = 3-6 months to production-ready)
+- You want to ship fast (open-source = 3-6 months to get parsing alone)

-- Engineering is not your core competency (focus on your product, not OCR infrastructure)
+- Procurement, not software, is your core competency (focus on buying and making, not building OCR infrastructure)

 - You need support and SLAs (open-source = Stack Overflow + GitHub issues)

 OCR extraction is 10% of the work.
-The other 90% is preprocessing, validation, monitoring, error handling, search, multi-tenancy, and ongoing maintenance.
-See how automating invoice processing eliminates this burden.
+The other 90% is classification, validation, vendor intelligence, anomaly detection, monitoring, and ongoing maintenance.
+See the hidden costs of document processing for a full breakdown.
 That 90% takes months and never stops.

 The Verdict

-Open-source OCR is incredible technology and powers most commercial solutions (including Kynthar).
+Open-source OCR is incredible technology and powers most commercial solutions.
 Tesseract, PaddleOCR, and DocTR are production-grade, widely adopted, and constantly improving.

-The math is clear: At 5,000 pages/month, building with open-source costs $77.7K/year (mostly engineer time).
-Kynthar costs $12K/year (subscription only).
-That's 6.5x cost savings—and you get to production in 5 minutes instead of 6 months.
+The math is clear: At 2,500 actions/month, building a parsing pipeline with open-source costs $77.7K/year (mostly engineer time).
+A platform that includes parsing and the intelligence layer costs $12K/year.
+That is 6.5x cost savings, and you get to production in 5 minutes instead of 6 months.

-Bottom line: If you're a business, use Kynthar.
-If you're an expert OCR engineer or have ultra-specific requirements, build with open-source.
+Bottom line: If you are a manufacturer running procurement, use a platform that solves the full problem.
+If you are an expert OCR engineer or have ultra-specific parsing requirements, build the OCR layer with open-source.
 For everyone else, the build-vs-buy decision is not even close.

 Sources & References